fenago/ml-bootcamp/Lab_2.md

 method of encoding categorical variables is called *one-hot encoding*.
-We will learn more about this way of encoding categorical variables in chapter 3.
+We will learn more about this way of encoding categorical variables in lab 3.
 For now, let's choose the simplest way to do this encoding: looping over the possible values (2, 3, and 4) and, for each value, checking whether the value of the observation matches it.